acsant/CodingChallenges/README.md

 3

 > There is only 1 configuration for the first test case.
 So 0 prime numbers.
 For the second test case, there are 5 configurations (M = 5).
 There are 3 prime numbers upto and including 5, which are 2, 3, and 5.
 Hence the output is 0 for first test case and 3 for the second test case.

+## The city with blinding lights
+> Given a directed, weighted graph, consisting of N nodes and there are edges, of specified length between some of them in the graph.
+Given Q questions, inquiring the shortest distance between a queried pair of nodes in the graph.
+Answer all the queries as quickly as possible.

+###### Sample Input
+4 5 // Number of nodes and edges

+1 2 5 // First two numbers are nodes and last int is weight of the edge between the two nodes

+1 4 24

+2 4 6

+3 4 4

+3 2 7

+3

+1 2  // Shortest path from 1 to 2 is of length 5

+3 1  // No paths from 3 to 1

+1 4  // Shortest path from 1 to 4 is of length 11

+###### Sample Output
+5

+-1

+11